 With a 1,600kg towing capacity as well, it's one of the best electric cars able to tow on the market, proving the IONIQ 5 is not just a pretty face, it's extremely practical and useful.

-Citroën C5 Aircross SUV Hybrid
+Citroën C5 Aircross Plug-in Hybrid

 Find your electric or hybrid car with Evans Halshaw

+At Evans Halshaw, we stock plenty of brand-new and used electric and hybrid cars that are ideal for towing.
 No matter your requirement, our team members are on hand to guide you through choosing the right car for you.